The history of STF

 One of the primary tasks of the association was to make the Swedish mountain world accessible to tourists.
 The first hiking trails started to be marked out in 1887, and ambitious plans for Kungsleden between Abisko and Kvikkjokk were started two years later.

-The first mountain cabin was built in 1888 – a cabin by Varvekälven on the trail between between Kvikkjokk and Sulitelma.
-STF has subsequently developed a network of mountain facilities along the trails that cover large parts of the mountain chain.
+The first mountain cabin was built in 1888 – the Varvek shelter.
+A small hut by the Varvekälven river on the trail between Kvikkjokk and Sulitelma in the northern Lapland mountains.
+It was a simple one-room cabin with fixed benches and a table.
+An earthen floor, a stove, and a few bunks.
+The total cost came to SEK 310, including a footbridge across the river.
+Since then, STF has developed a network of mountain accommodations, spread along the trails across large parts of the Scandinavian mountain range.

 The first hostels